Krizsi96/bluetooth-suspend/README.md

 ./manage-bluetooth-suspend.sh uninstall
 ```

-This will disable the service, reload `systemd` and remove the service file from the `systemd` folder.
+This will remove the script from the `systemd/system-sleep` folder.